-So, What Exactly Is Melatonin, and How Does It Help?
+What Is Melatonin, and How Does It Help?

 People resort to synthetic melatonin for combating their insomnia when their natural secretions of melatonin are not enough.
-Now, this synthetic melatonin works on the receptors in your brain called the MT1 and MT2 receptors.
+This synthetic melatonin works on the receptors in your brain called the MT1 and MT2 receptors.
 These are special receptors to help you sleep.
 Synthetic melatonin does not get you intoxicated like those other sleep medications.
-It helps tell your body that it is time to hit the bed.
+It just helps tell your body that it is time to hit the hay.

 So, CBD helps sleep better and healthy endocannabinoid system is a must for your body.

 The answer to that question is a big yes!
-Melatonin and CBD oil act as natural complements of one another.
+CBD and melatonin act as natural complements of one another.
 They work great on the GCPRs and act in the similar fashion.
 And, when they come together, they can be the effective and safe methods to alleviate your insomnia.

 The best part is that, unlike the benzodiazepines, these two will not end up causing:

-So, melatonin and CBD can be the perfect buddies in driving away your insomnia.
+So, CBD with melatonin is perfect for insomnia.
 The only thing you need to keep in mind is to get the dose right.
 A good idea would be to use 0.3-0.5 milligram of melatonin, and ten milligrams of CBD oil, which are the usual dosages taken by most adults.
-You can also try CBD Sleep Aid drink, which already includes right dosages.
+You can also use CBD products for sleep, which already include right dosages.

 There are ways to boost the efficiency of sleep supplements.
 They are as follows:

 - Use dim red lights before sleep.
 Studies show that blue light suppresses melatonin, whereas red light does not have such effect and even bosts natural melatonin secretion.